collective/plone.jsonapi.core/README.rst

 Routes get defined by so called "Route Providers".

-A route provider is either a named Utility class, wich implements the ``IRouteProvider`` interface, or simply a function, which is registered via the ``add_route`` decorator.
+A route provider is either a named Utility class, which implements the ``IRouteProvider`` interface, or simply a function, which is registered via the ``add_route`` decorator.